gramener/gramex-guide/websockethandler/README.md

     print('Chatbot closed for', handler.session['id'])
 ```

-Now we can use JavaScript to open and interact with the websocket.
+Now we can use [WebSockets in JavaScript][websocket-clients] to open and interact with the websocket.
+Paste this in a browser's JavaScript console.
+You should see the message returned by the server.

 ```js
 // Open the websocket